solder button

 If you have a loop or a wye where trains can enter it from more than one track, you may not be able to take advantage of this idea.

-If the train is moving when the throat turnout is flipped, it will probably jerk a bit.
+If the train is moving when the throat turnout is flipped, it might jerk a bit.
 You probably won't be throwing the throat turnout while the train is moving if you are going through a wye.
 But you might be moving when going through the reverse loop.
-Think about it, you may not use your railroad that way.
+Think about it; you may not use your railroad that way.
 I intend to use reverse loops for off layout connections.
 My train leaves the layout and onto the reverse loop.
 There it stops.
 Sometime later it returns.
 So the problem of a jerky movement never takes place or would be seen if it did.

 Rev Loop power routed frog rails